Selling and getting paid in different currencies

 - Store currency - the currency of your Shopify admin and your reports.
 For example, this is the currency that you use when you set prices for your products.
 In accounting, this currency is referred to as the functional currency.

 - Payout currency - the currency that Shopify Payments uses when it deposits money into your bank account.
 Your choice of payout currency depends on the location of your store.
-Shopify Payments supports the following country and payout currency pairings:
+Your payout bank account needs to be located in the same country as your store.
+For example, if your store is located in Canada but you want to be paid in USD, then you need a USD account that is based in Canada.
+Your payout currency Shopify Payments supports the following country and payout currency pairings:

 |Store location||Available payout currency (bank account currency)|